 At age 13 Amarjit started working at Stewart Brother Nurseries during his summer vacations, an early sign of his hard work ethic.
 In June of 1987, he graduated from Springvalley Secondary School with great pride.
 Life had taken a drastic change for Amarjit and his family as just the day after he graduated, his father passed away due to an unfortunate farming accident.
 After the shocking news, he became the head of the household and had to take on many new responsibilities and jobs trying to support his family.
 He showed great persistence and did not give up on his vision to further his dream of continuing his studies and growth.

 While supporting his family, going to school, working endless hours, he managed to graduate from college with a diploma in Business Administration.
 Amarjit continued working multiple jobs for years, knowing he would reach his goals through the process.
 He worked for companies such as Canadian Tire, Wester Star and Tolko Industries.
-In April of 1997, Amarjit married his wonderful wife, Baljit and have been together for 21 years.
+In April of 1997, Amarjit married his wonderful wife, Baljit and have been together for 25 years.
 Having a passion for farming, they purchased a 20-acre apple orchard in 2003.
-The following year they built on their entrepreneurship by purchasing a subway franchise in the Lakeland Plaza.
+The following year they built on their entrepreneurship by purchasing a Subway franchise in the Lakeland Plaza.
 Having great success in the first franchise, they expanded into a second location by the downtown bus loop in Kelowna.
 To this day, they actively and proudly participate and run both restaurants alongside their orchard and taxi ventures.
-Amarjit and Baljit have 2 children; their 17 year old daughter, Prabhleen and their 20 year old son, Balmehar.
-Amarjit has been an active and loving community member for over 23 years.
+Amarjit and Baljit have 2 children; Prabhleen is 20 years old and Balmehar is 23 Years old.
+Amarjit has been an active and loving community member for over 27 years.
 Committed to Building a Better Community Together.